javascript-tutorial/uk.javascript.info/README.md

 ## Translation Tips

-The translation doesn't have to be word-by-word precise.
+- The translation doesn't have to be word-by-word precise.
 It should be technically correct and explain well.

-If you see that the English version can be improved – great, please send a PR to it.
+- If you see that the English version can be improved – great, please send a PR to it.

+**Please keep line breaks and paragraphs "as is": don't add newlines and don't remove existing ones.** Makes it easy to merge future changes from the English version into the translation.

+### Glossary

+Agree on translations of terms like `resolved promise`, `slash`, `regexp`, etc. Look a good glossary, maybe there's one for your language already?
+Or create it, for all translators to use the same terms.

 ### Text in Code Blocks